 Is the animal on any other (non-council) land?

 Council does not own and/or is not responsible for maintaining assets such as:

-For any URGENT requests relating to safety, please phone Council on 02 4645 4000.
-If calling outside of Council business hours, you will be redirected to the Council's after hours call service and required to follow the prompts.
+For any URGENT requests relating to safety, please contact us on 02 4645 4000.
+If you are calling outside of business hours, you will be redirected to our after hours call service and required to follow the prompts.

 What do I do with an injured animal?